simp/simp-doc/docs/user_guide/HOWTO/Configure_Ssh.rst

    }

-Managing client settings for specific hosts
+Managing Client Settings for Specific Hosts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Different settings for particular hosts can be managed by using the defined